zenpk/error-packer/README.md

 # error-packer

-Go struct packer, specifically for handling errors, works similarly as https://github.com/zenpk/gin-error-handler but has more flexibility.
+Go struct packer, specifically for handling errors, works similarly as https://github.com/zenpk/gin-error-handler but more flexible.

 ## Why

-The way Go handles errors will always end up with a bunch of `if err!=nil`, it's ok itself but when we have to return a struct every time an error occurs, it can take up a lot of lines which significantly decrease the readability and make typing work more tedious.
+The way Go handles errors will always end up with a bunch of `if err!=nil`, it's ok itself but when we have to return a struct every time an error occurs, it can take up a lot of lines which significantly decreases the readability and make typing work more tedious.

-Take Gin framework as an example, the usual way to handle the errors is something like this
+Take Gin framework as an example, the usual way to handle errors is something like this

 ```go
 package whygolandforcesmetouseapackageinreadme